iWinston/typeorm-plus/docs/supported-platforms.md

 TypeORM is able to run on Cordova, PhoneGap, Ionic apps using the [cordova-sqlite-storage](https://github.com/litehelpers/Cordova-sqlite-storage) plugin You have the option to choose between module loaders just like in browser package.
-For an example how to use TypeORM in Cordova see [typeorm/cordova-example](https://github.com/typeorm/cordova-example) and for Ionic see [typeorm/ionic-example](https://github.com/typeorm/ionic-example).
-For use with Ionic, a custom webpack config file is needed!
+For an example how to use TypeORM in Cordova see [typeorm/cordova-example](https://github.com/typeorm/cordova-example) and for Ionic see [typeorm/ionic-example](https://github.com/typeorm/ionic-example). **Important**: For use with Ionic, a custom webpack config file is needed!
 Please checkout the example to see the needed changes.

 ## NativeScript